Article first published November 2016, updated April 2019

 Some inspiring retailers have started taking their marketing efforts to the next level by integrating cross-channel campaigns.

 They’re going above and beyond the standard, traditional campaigns that every other marketing team is running.
 And, as a result, sales are climbing.

 So what are they doing differently, and how are they tying together different channels to build these impactful marketing campaigns?

-Let’s look at some creative ways retailers are using marketing to drive sales.
-We’ll also share real-life examples you can learn from and use to get inspiration from for your next campaign.
+Read on to discover some creative ways retailers are using marketing to drive sales, as well as real-life examples you can learn from and use as inspiration for your next campaign.

 As a result of integrating this in-store customer data with their online and offline channels, they saw a 6-7x increase in sales in as little as 5-6 months.